 - Glue sticks (One pack of 4 sticks has been plenty for the year, but we are not huge crafters).

 - Clear tape (probably 10 a year with 2 kids?)

-- Plastic colored shapes (this is not for scheduled school, but they like to play and make all sorts of flowers and designs once in a while)
+- Tangram shapes (this is not for scheduled school, but they like to play and make all sorts of flowers and designs once in a while)

 - Clipboards from the Dollar Store.
 We have one for each kid.
 They take these around everywhere to color on or take their work outside.

 - Blank notebooks & white computer paper for drawing/painting/nature journaling.

 - White mailing envelopes for sending letters to grandparents and cousins